voila-dashboards/voila/README.md

 ### JupyterLab preview extension

-Voilà provides a JupyterLab extension that displays a Voilà preview of your Notebook in a side-pane:
+Voilà provides a JupyterLab extension that displays a Voilà preview of your Notebook in a side-pane.

+Starting with JupyterLab 3.0, the extension is **automatically installed** after installing `voila` with `pip install voila`.

+If you would like to install the extension from source, run the following command.

 ```
 jupyter labextension install @voila-dashboards/jupyterlab-preview